spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 1. Olecranon process
 2. Area of the trochlear or semi-lunar notch, including the coronoid process
 3. Radial notch
-4. Proximal half of the diaphysis distal to area C
+4. Proximal half of the diaphysis distal to zone 3
-5. Middle portion of the shaft
+5. Middle portion of the diaphysis
 6. Superior one-half of the distal third of the diaphysis
-7. Distal half of the distal third of the shaft, including the attachment of M. pronator quadratus
+7. Distal half of the distal third of the diaphysis, including the attachment of M. pronator quadratus
 8. Styloid process and head, including the posterior groove for M. extensor carpi ulnaris

 ## **Pelvis and Lower Limb**